BlackArch/blackarch/README.md

   1. [Install on an existing Arch machine](https://www.blackarch.org/downloads.html#install-repo).
   2. Use the [live ISO](https://blackarch.org/downloads.html).
   3. The ISOs come with an installer (`blackarch-install`).
-You can use the installer to install BlackArch Linux to your hard disk.
+You can use the installer to install BlackArch Linux onto your hard disk.

 ## Get Involved